Introduction:

 - by means of a heat pump (possibly in combination with PTC heating during start-up).

 The compressor moves the gaseous refrigerant under increased pressure to the condenser.
-As a result of compression, the refrigerant temperature has increased.
-The refrigerant releases heat to the air and condenses.
-The heated air flows into the cabin.
+As a result of the compression, the temperature of the refrigerant has risen.
+The refrigerant transfers the heat to the air and condenses.
+The heated air flows into the interior.
 The refrigerant changes from gaseous to liquid.

 The gaseous refrigerant flows from the evaporator back to the compressor.